-Currently, biofuels are used in low-level blends of fossil and non-fossil fuel.
+Currently, biofuels are mainly used in low-level blends with fossil fuel.
 Take E10* as an example, that’s 10% ethanol and 90% gasoline.
-Drop-in, advanced biofuels can reach much higher blend levels, delivering up to 80% reductions in carbon emissions on a lifecycle basis.
+Drop-in, advanced biofuels used for ground transport can reach much higher blend levels, delivering up to 80% reductions in carbon emissions on a lifecycle basis.
 As countries around the world adopt these fuel blends, demand will be strong and sustained.

 Absolutely.
-To start, biofuels will still be a key source of energy for ground transportation in many parts of the world where other lower carbon solutions are cost prohibitive.
-But hard-to-abate sectors, such as aviation and marine, will likely be reliant on biofuels to reduce their carbon footprint for decades to come.
+To start, biofuels will still be a key source of lower carbon energy for ground transportation in many parts of the world where other lower carbon solutions are cost prohibitive.
+Hard-to-abate sectors, such as aviation and marine, will likely be reliant on renewable liquid fuels such as biofuels to reduce emissions on a lifecycle basis for the fossil fuel it replaces for decades to come.

 When you think about all the different working parts involved in the production and marketing of biofuels, you begin to see why we’re in such a strong position.

 It starts with the feedstock.
 Producing a global supply of biofuels means you need to be world class at sourcing the raw materials – and managing the associated risks.
 You can’t just go to one place in one market, meaning it takes an established global network to make this happen.
-This is exactly what our trading and shipping organization does – and we’ve proven we’re very good at it.
+This is exactly what our trading and shipping organization does – and we’ve proven we’re good at it.

 Turning to the manufacturing of biofuels, these are capital-intensive, complex projects to design, build and operate.
 At bp, we’ve been building complex projects for 100 years and have a track record of doing this in a safe, efficient and timely way.